 Tayyab provides an overview of tempo training.

-The late twentieth century saw a huge rise in the food, fast food, and general dining out culture all around the world.
+The late twentieth century saw a massive rise in fast food and general dining out culture all around the world.
 As the world became more connected and, in general, became faster, most people resorted towards ready-to-eat instant meals, dined out more often or at least grabbed hams and subs from drive-throughs and cafés.

 Thankfully, by the 21st century, health and fitness became pretty much incorporated as a standard of fashion and beauty, and younger people showed an inclination towards shedding weight, getting their bodies toned and having their muscles built.